 Many individuals who are battling cancer are going through one of the most difficult times of their lives.
 To help ease their cancer journeys, Roswell Park provides essential quality-of-life programs that lend an extra helping hand, give emotional support and provide creative, diversionary outlets to these patients and their families.

-Here are just a few examples of the programs made possible by gifts to Roswell Park, and be sure to click the link to the left to learn more about the Alliance Art Committee:
+Here are just a few examples of the programs made possible by donors:

-- Creative Arts Team: To entertain patients, relieve their stress and help them stay active, Roswell Park’s Creative Arts Team make the rounds among the clinics and all the inpatient areas offering art, music and dance activities to patients who are interested and feel well enough to participate, as well as their families.
+- Artists-in-Residence: To entertain patients, relieve their stress and help them stay active, Roswell Park’s Artists-in-Residence make the rounds among the clinics and all the inpatient areas offering art, music and dance activities to patients who are interested and feel well enough to participate, as well as their families.
 Five artists participate in the program and include specialists in visual arts, dance and music.
-The program is provided by Roswell Park's Wellness department and now funded entirely by the Roswell Park Alliance Foundation’s Quality of Life program.
+The program is part of the Arts in Healthcare Initiative conducted in partnership with the University at Buffalo.

-- Bedside Attendants: Bedside attendants serve as an extra set of eyes and allow family members to rest or leave the hospital when they need to.
+- Bedside Attendants: Serve as an extra set of eyes and allow family members to rest or leave the hospital when they need to.
 They provide assistance with everything from meals to personal care, and can help reassure patients who may be dealing with confusion as a side effect of treatment.

 - Wig and Hat Boutique: Many patients battling cancer lose their hair during treatment.
 It’s an extremely vulnerable time for them, and the loss of their hair is a visual reminder of all that they are going through.
 The boutique in Roswell Park’s Resource Center provides wigs, hats and headscarves to patients free of charge, helping cancer patients to feel more like themselves.